Frequently Asked Questions

 4. What is a "limited registration"?

 Puppies are usually sold with a limited registration as recommended by the Golden Retriever club of America as well as the American Kennel Club.
 Most people are not interested in breeding and intend to spay or neuter their dog, and therefore the AKC paperwork sent home with your puppy will have the limited registration box checked.
 Pups with limited registration cannot be shown in the conformation ring, but can participate in agility events, hunt trials, obedience, therapy work or any other AKC sanctioned events.
-If any puppies are sold with full registration, it is at our discretion, and will require additional cost.
+If any puppies are sold with full registration, it is at my discretion, and will require additional cost.

 5. When should I spay or neuter my puppy?